 Directly east from the station with the City Council committed to relocating to 100,000 sq ft premises there whilst Cuckfield is also developing buildings at Bonnington.
 Edinburgh International Conference Centre has asked six development groups to submit detailed bids for its £60 million planned office complex above an extension of its exhibition space in the Exchange.
-One cause for optimism, however, can be gleaned from the fact that Edinburgh has thus far managed to avoid plunging to the depths of the doldrums as it did in 1991/92, though it remains unclear just when any signs of significant recovery are likely to emerge.
+Educated at Eltham College London and Christ Church College, Oxford he began his civil service career at the Treasury in 1962 and served there until 1982 with spells in the Civil Service Department and the Department of Trade and Industry.

 Edinburgh’s dominance in Scotland’s office marketplace has been led by the buoyant financial services sector and it seems likely that the city will require seeing a resurgence in this particular sector before any revitalisation of Edinburgh’s office market becomes apparent.
 The two other local economic sectors upon which the Capital has a heavy reliance are the public sector and IT.

 Unfortunately, neither of these is particularly buoyant in Edinburgh at present; the government is committed to a programme of decentralisation whilst the IT sector’s global downturn has been well documented.
 When the time comes to move house, those over-enthusiastic DIY aficionados who are unable to resist the temptation to alter their homes, will discover that the authorities may catch up with them and demand that they either restore their homes back to their last recorded layout or, alternatively, apply for the necessary permission in retrospect.